-First reading were written for people who had experienced the end of their world.
+eremiah's words in Sunday's first reading were written for people who had experienced the end of their world.
 In 587 B.C., the Babylonians demolished the temple in Jerusalem and led the king, princes, priests and many of the people of Judah into exile.
 A century before, a similar fate had befallen the northern kingdom, called Israel, at the hands of the Assyrians.